jonasbarth/snakevolution/README.md

 # 4. Snake + Evolution

-The **phenotype** of an organism consists out of its properties that are observable to the outside world, e.g. behaviour and appearance.
+How is the concept of evolution combined with the The **phenotype** of an organism consists out of its properties that are observable to the outside world, e.g. behaviour and appearance.
 In this case, the phenotype is a Feed Forward Network (FFN) which receives an input representing the current state of the game and then outputs an action for the snake to take.
 The state of the game can be thought of as what the snake sees at a given point in the game.